3 children, 6 adults injured in Memorial Day shooting at Florida beach

 Bettineschi said the shooting happened shortly before 7 p.m.
 A fight broke out, at least one gun was pulled and shots were fired.
 At least one person was in custody, but police were looking for more suspects.

-Police Chief Chris O’Brien said thousands of people were in the area and dozens of police officers responded, including some who were nearby.
+Thousands of people were in the area and dozens of police officers responded, including some who were nearby, according to Police Chief Chris O’Brien.

 “It’s unfortunate we have law-abiding citizens who come to our beaches and that gets interrupted by a group of criminals,” he said.